bitrockteam/bitrock-center/README.md

 To stop the container just run `supabase stop`.

+#### Updating local from remote

+- `supabase db pull` to download locally the remote configuration along with the schema
+- `supabase db dump -f supabase/seed.sql --data-only` to download only the data available in the remote instance
+- `supabase migration up` to apply the new migrations
+- `supabase db reset` to reset the local instance and restarting it applying the new schema and seed data from the remote updates

+This procedure will automatically apply the migrations.

+#### Update remote from local

+- create a migration with `supabase db diff -f <your-migration-name>`
+- locally test that running `supabase db reset` will manage correctly the migration
+- when all checks are done (and maybe after releasing in develop/main branch) run the `supabase db push` command to push your local changes to the remote instance

+The `push` command will not reset the data on the remote instance.

 ### Install dependencies

 - `nvm install` (or `nvm use` if you have already installed the version written in `.nvmrc` file)